 Bloomsburg Ambulance was established in 1957.
-Currently we have 3 Ambulance units that serve Bloomsburg, Espy, Catawissa, Numidia and surrounding municipalities.
-MICU 61, Ambulance 62, and Ambulance 63.
+Currently we operate four Ambulances stationed at two locations as well as a training and administration center.
 We respond to emergency calls dispatched by the East Central Emergency Network, which is the 911 center for Columbia and Montour County.
 We do not offer Non-Emergency scheduled services at this time.
-We currently have 8 elected volunteer Board of Directors: President, Vice President, Secretary Treasurer, Supervisor of Records and Monies, Chief Driver, Supervisor of Equipment, Director at Large, and the Director of Annual League Membership.

 In 1999, Bloomsburg Volunteer Ambulance Association entered into a partnership with Greater Columbia Medical Transport Service.
 Bloomsburg Ambulance offers Basic Life Support Services (BLS), but with GCMTS, we are able to work with our partner to provide the highest level of care called "Advanced Life Support"(ALS).
 MICU 61 is staffed with a Paramedic and an EMT, capable of providing Advanced Life Support.
 'MICU' stands for Mobile Intensive Care Unit.
 Our partnership with GCMTS was formed to better serve the Bloomsburg Community and its surrounding areas.

 A common question, "What's the difference between ALS and BLS?"
 The answer is in the name...

 ALS units are staffed with a Paramedic, Pre-Hospital Register Nurse, or an ER Physician.
 An ALS unit is dispatched by a 911 Center based on the severity and type of emergency relayed to the 911 Center.